As a prospective apartment tenant, you are probably wondering who is responsible for apartment maintenance and what it includes.

 What Do Apartment Maintenance Teams Oversee?

 Many apartment maintenance teams are full time and are on call to handle a number of maintenance requests, including possible non-life threatening emergencies.
-Some of the tasks they oversee include:
+Some of the tasks maintenance can oversee include:

 - Washing hallways and driveways.